 I am an abstract painter because I need to be THE BOSS of my own stuff.
 No rules.
 No expectations.
 My method for creating is full of experimentation and freedom.
 I love color, texture, handmade papers (especially from Japan!), and all kinds of mixable mediums.
 I use acrylics because I like instant gratification.
 I also don't like people bumping into wet paintings around my house.
 (Goodbye, oils!)

-I have been painting for 12 years.
+I have been painting since 2006.
 My passion for art was reignited during the years my family and I lived in London.
 It was there that I began taking art classes at small independent schools and tried a variety of mediums, ultimately landing on acrylics and mixed media.
 I am still trying new things and experimenting like a mad scientist.
 I find the challenge of new techniques exciting and fun.
 It doesn't always work, but I always learn something in the process.
 I have been known to completely paint over something that wasn't quite right and typically stop when I feel at peace.

 Painting is absolutely my favorite thing to do.
 Over time, I have found that it is also a way that I can care for and give to others.
 My husband and I have discovered the freedom that generosity brings, and have found that it has changed the way we view our meaning and purpose in life.
 Painting is an expression of who I am and what I was put on earth to do.
 It is directly tied to my identity as a daughter of the ultimate Creator, and a way to reflect my gratitude to Him.
 It is therapeutic for me, and hopefully comforting and inspiring to others.